Proserpine Prawn Farm

 Our findings, including those in our most recent annual report, have consistently revealed no impact to the receiving environment beyond natural conditions.
 We continue to work closely with the Tassal Group to update their REMP based on published literature and scientific knowledge.

-Contact Shannon Goodwin to learn more about sustainable aquaculture practises.
+Contact Adam Folkers to learn more about sustainable aquaculture practises.